devcale/devcale/README.md

 ## Who am I?

- I'm a Software Engineer who recently completed my Computer and Systems Engineering studies at Universidad de los Andes.
-I count with 4 months of internship experience in software engineering, I have developed security related functionalities for applications which are in use by more than 5M users.
+ I'm a Software Engineer who is currently studying a Software Engineering Master's Degree at Universidad de los Andes.
+I have developed security related functionalities for applications which are in use by more than 5M users.

 Some examples are: